Romerico234/Operating-Systems/notes/01-introduction.md

     - Initializes system hardware and loads the OS kernel into memory
     - OS begins execution and takes control

-> The bootstrap program is stored in **non-volatile read-only memory**, meaning it cannot be altered during normal operation and protects it from malware.
+> The bootstrap program is stored in **non-volatile, read-only memory**, meaning it cannot be altered during normal operation and protects it from malware.

 ---